MaxInGaussian/GomPlex/README.md

 employed to describe the distribution over functions.
-[Carl Edward Rasmussen and Christopher K. I. Williams](http://www.gaussianprocess.org/gpml/), who pioneer and popularize the idea of using Gaussian processes for machine learning tasks, emphasize that one of the greatest advantages of Gaussian process is that we can integrate all possible functions over the function distribution (Gaussian process), and obtain an analytical solution because of nice properties of Gaussian.
-It is pinpointed that this Bayesian routine is prefered over optimization on a certain estimate of function.
+[Carl Edward Rasmussen and Christopher K. I. Williams](http://www.gaussianprocess.org/gpml/), who pioneer and popularize the idea of using Gaussian processes for machine learning tasks, emphasized that Gaussian process is particularly useful in machine learning as we integrate all possible functions over the function distribution (Gaussian process), and obtain an analytically tractable solution Gaussian properties.
+They also pinpointed that this Bayesian routine is prefered over optimization by certain heuristic criterions.

 The idea of GomPlex came from [Quasi-Monte Carlo Feature Maps](http://jmlr.org/papers/volume17/14-538/14-538.pdf) and [Fourier features](https://papers.nips.cc/paper/3182-random-features-for-large-scale-kernel-machines.pdf)